aspnet/Benchmarks/src/BenchmarksDriver/README.md

 When the benchmarked application is executed, the following environment variables are set:

-`Database`: either None, PostgreSql, SqlServer or MySql `ConnectionString`: The connection string to use to run the benchmark application
+`Database`: either None, PostgreSql, SqlServer, MySql or MongoDb `ConnectionString`: The connection string to use to run the benchmark application

 ## MSBUILD parameters